You may wish to see an introductory page to this section with a map first.

 Niksar was protected by walls of which several stretches with gates and towers have not been pulled down; this because the centre of the town is no longer inside the walls.

-View of the fortress
+View of the castle

 The hill above Niksar was fortified; because its slope was not steep enough huge walls had to be built to effectively protect the garrison.
 After the Mongol invasion the town became part of minor emirates until the end of the XIVth century when it was conquered by the Ottomans.

-Walls of the fortress
+Walls of the castle

 Green and red peppers on display on old Ottoman houses